Mapping Configuration Guide

 Full Example

 A copy-paste-ready example covering every major feature is included in the repository at examples/mappings/comprehensive.toml.
-It covers base remaps, two layers (hold + toggle), macros, stick modes, and gyro.
+It covers base remaps, hold/toggle/hold-toggle layers, macros, stick modes, and gyro.

 Reference